Meet the Principal

 I grew up 2 ½ hours south of Rockford in the small town of Abingdon, Illinois.
 After graduating from Abingdon High School in 1994, I started my college career with the idea of being a doctor.
 I found my passion for teaching when I started tutoring peers in college.
 I received my bachelor of science degree in mathematics from Western Illinois University.
 This endorsed my love for working with children.
 After teaching for six years, I graduated from Northern Illinois University with a master's degree in Instruction and Curriculum.
 During this time, I had an opportunity to work with district leadership, where I found my passion for leading other educators.
 In 2010, I graduated from National Louis University with Educational Leadership.

 I am fortunate to have worked at RESA for 18 years, which has prepared me to support our Riverdahl students and staff.
 I understand what our students need to be successful in our middle schools.
 I have been trained in both restorative practices and Love & Logic, which allows me to hold our students accountable with love and compassion.
 I love what I do and can’t believe how lucky I am to work with our students.
 My goal is to provide our students with the opportunity to achieve their best self.

 I have two children, Maddy and Blaine.
-Maddy is currently attending ISU studying Speech Pathology.
+Maddy is currently a senior at ISU studying Speech Pathology.
 Blaine is a senior at Winnebago High School and plans to attend RVC in the fall.
 My wife is a fellow educator at Summerdale Early Childhood Center.
 During my free time, I enjoy spending time with friends and family.
 If I am not with my family, you may find me on the golf course or the local fishing hole.
 I was lucky enough to coach both of my children in soccer, baseball and basketball.
 Although that part of my life is over, I still enjoy coaching from the sidelines as I cheer on my favorite teams.